UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Comparing natural gas rates involves using your utility’s baseline price to evaluate third-party suppliers against a five-step checklist.

-Actively shopping for rates requires understanding the “Price to Compare” provided by your local utility.
-This baseline figure represents what your traditional utility company charges for the supply portion of your bill, giving you an exact metric to beat when evaluating third-party suppliers.
+Actively shopping for utilities requires you to understand the “Price to Compare” provided by your local utility company.
+This baseline figure represents exactly what you currently pay for the supply portion of your bill, giving you an exact metric to beat when evaluating third-party suppliers.

-Whether you are keeping an eye on historical natural gas price trends via the U.S. Energy Information Administration or you are actively setting up utilities in Atlanta, the strategy remains the same.
-You must compare natural gas rates based on your household’s actual historical usage to ensure you aren’t penalized by tiered usage brackets.
+Whether you are tracking historical natural gas price trends or actively setting up utilities in Atlanta, your strategy should remain consistent.
+You must evaluate third-party suppliers based on your household’s actual historical usage.

-1. Find your price to compare: Check your local utility bill to see the baseline supply rate you are currently paying.
+1. Find your price to compare: Check your local utility bill for the baseline supply rate.

-2. Evaluate the term length: Decide if a 12-, 24-, or 36-month lock makes the most sense for your living situation.
+2. Evaluate the term length: Decide if a 12-, 24-, or 36-month lock best fits your living situation.

-3. Confirm the early termination fee (ETF): Read the fine print to know exactly what it costs to break the contract if you find a better rate later.
+3. Confirm the early termination fee (ETF): Know the exact cost to break the contract if a better rate appears.

-4. Check for monthly base charges: Scrutinize the plan for recurring customer service fees that apply regardless of how much energy you use.
+4. Check for monthly base charges: Scrutinize the plan for recurring customer service fees (MRC).

-5. Understand the end-of-term rules: Verify what happens when your contract expires, as many plans roll into unpredictable variable rates.
+5. Understand the end-of-term rules: Verify what happens when your contract expires to avoid variable rate spikes.

 Graphic comparing Constellation stable green options vs Xoom Energy flexible short-term rates.